 - You collect your royalties after every sale

 Merch by Amazon works for buyers by offering products on the world’s most trusted online store with free prime shipping.
-This is a huge incentive to buy from you, instead of Joe’s Etsy shop with 21-day estimated shipping from Ukraine.
+This is a huge incentive to buy from you, instead of Joe’s Etsy shop with 21-day estimated shipping from China.

 Merch by Amazon works for sellers by eliminating inventory risk.
 Never worry about running out of stock or quality assurance.
 Amazon handles these logistics on their end which also means fewer customer service hassles for you.
 Worried about pricing?
 With this merch program, you set your product price, which immediately reflects what your royalty earnings will be (more on that in the next section).

-All of this, combined with access to hundreds of millions of potential customers on Amazon, make Merch by Amazon a no-brainer addition for existing sellers and the best place to start for aspiring creators itching to turn their quality designs to dollars.
+All of this, combined with access to hundreds of millions of potential customers on Amazon, make Merch by Amazon a no-brainer addition for existing sellers and the best place to start for aspiring creators itching to turn their quality designs into dollars.